CarolinaFernandez/CarolinaFernandez.github.io/_posts/2015-09-09-Create-UNIX-Package.md

 tags: unix
 ---

+* TOC
+{:toc}

 It is already some time since I first started a coding project to provide a tool that easily generates Debian or RedHat packages.
-This [project](https://github.com/CarolinaFernandez/unixpackage) is at a *somewhat debatable stable state*, with instructions and examples on different README files, and also a step-by-step guide in the wiki.
-There is ma---any stuff to improve on the packaging options, the bundling modes or the UI itself; but it does the work for simpler projects.
+This [project](https://github.com/CarolinaFernandez/unixpackage) is at a *somewhat debatable stable state*, with instructions and examples on different README files, and also a step-by-step guide in the wiki. <!--more-->There is ma---any stuff to improve on the packaging options, the bundling modes or the UI itself; but it does the work for simpler projects.

 While Python's [Tkinter](https://docs.python.org/2/library/tkinter.html) library is quite straightforward, Java AWT or [Swing](http://docs.oracle.com/javase/tutorial/uiswing/) libraries produced a more refined interface -- yet the development UI takes more time than the development and debugging of the scripts themselves.
 Basically, the tool is a JAR package with a GUI (and CLI) wrapper on top of some Shell scripts.

+---

 So far with the history and brief contents of the tool.
 The idea behind the scripts is explained below, were you interested to understand it and bundling manually.

-### Creating a DEB package
+### DEB package

 First, the Debian packages.
 These are the .deb files used to install sources through apt-get or other package manager.
 The benefits of packaging and installing following this standard is that there is a built-in registry and workflow (*hooks*) for installing and uninstalling such packages.